rhjensen79/robert-jensen.dk/content/posts/2021-hello-buildpacks-goodbye-dockerfiles/index.md

 ---
 I might be late to the party, but recently I learned about [Buildpacks.io](https://buildpacks.io) and what they can do vs Dockerfiles, and I just had to try it out.

-If you never heard about Buildpacks before, then it's a way to package your application into a container, without using Dockerfiles.
+If you never heard about Buildpacks, then it's a way to package your application into a container, without using Dockerfiles.

 The benefits can be
 - More secure images.